fredoste101/asciiarchii/README.txt

 === INPUT SYNTAX ===
 See the file inputSyntax.txt in the same directory as this :)

+Also now allows something called auxiliaryFiles, which is a list of json-files referenced by a diagram, that will substitute strings that matches substitutions in any auxiliary json-file.

+All substitutions should start with "__aux__" for some reason... is this really necessary?

+TODO: need to add more explanation about auxiliary files...
+With example usages

 === VIM ===
 How do we link the sequence to vim?